Night view of the Salamanca Cathedral, Spain

 Instead of feeling smug, I leave my Skype conversations feeling like I’d like to live in their country some day.
 They never express a bit of interest in living in mine.
 They separate America as a place with many interesting things to see.
 I separate their countries out as places I’d like to live some day.

 Sanctuary of "Nuestra Senora de Covadonga" in Asturias.
 Photos of Spain provided by Pedro Ortiz Garcia

 We should be making comparisons between the quality of life in the U.S. that of our global peers.
 When they have universal health care, college education for those who qualify, worker protections and safety nets for their most vulnerable, who has the more advanced society?

 There's a lot of talk in America about there being nothing we can agree on.
-Let's just start with having the best of what other first-world countries have as a goal.
-Too simplistic?
+How about starting with the goal of having at least what other first-world countries have.